shookvani/SierpinskiTriangle/README.md

 Other applications of fractals include: fractal cities (cities whose populations grow in fractals), fractal medicine (medical diagnoses because bloodcells grow in fractal patterns), art, image resolution, and more.

+Based on the assignment from the "Recursive Graphics" from Princeton University's COS 126 (Spring, 2019) class.